Summer REU: Genes to Ecosystems

 What is the application deadline?

-We will accept applications through midnight Central Standard Time by the program deadline in February 2025 (exact date TBD) Only completed applications will be considered.
-Please provide the person completing the recommendation with enough time (minimum ten days is usually appropriate) to complete a recommendation survey.
-They will have limited time until time after application deadline to complete a short survey.
+We will accept applications submitted by 6:00 PM CST / 7:00 PM EST on the program deadline, February 14, 2025.
+Only completed applications will be considered.
+Please provide your reference writer enough time to complete the recommendation (minimum ten days is usually appropriate).
 Please discuss with your recommender about your goals and choose someone who is familiar with your skills, traits, and motivation.
-All materials must be submitted through the online application by the deadline.

 How can I improve my application?